Khan/genqlient/docs/FAQ.md

 }
 ```

-genqlient will generate the following types:
+genqlient will generate the following types (see [below](#-genqlient-generate-such-complicated-type-names) for more on the names):

 ```go
 type GetBooksFavoriteBook interface {